|Nutrition Facts (per serving)|

 Peel the Peaches

-Fill a large pot with ice and water.
+Fill a large bowl with ice and water.
 Set aside.

 Bring a large pot of water to a boil.
 Put peaches in boiling water and boil for about 10 to 20 seconds, or just until there are splits in the skin.

 Remove peaches to ice water to halt cooking process.

 Begin to peel peaches with a small, sharp knife.
 The skins should slip off easily.

 Remove pits and slice peaches thinly.